 This is why Tinder is so popular.
 Tinder is popular basically everywhere, so there is a healthy selection of matches in most well-populated areas.
 Something a little more niche, like Happn or Bumble, may not have a huge user base in your area and, thus, matches be rarer than you would like.

 Before we get started, our blanket recommendation for everyone is to find the apps with a larger user base in your area.
 That helps ensure you get plenty of matches, and by extension, a higher chance of finding someone actually compatible with you.
-If you try one of the niche apps and don’t get results after a week or two, we recommend ditching it entirely for a more popular option.
-If all else fails, our best recommendation is Tinder because, as stated, it’s popular everywhere.
-Good luck!
+Additionally, all dating apps have some sort of pay-wall for actually meeting people and that makes the entire segment a little bit seedy.
+The best way to meet people is still social gatherings and events for the most part.
+However, some people get lucky with these sorts of apps so we still made a list for it.

 Price: Free with in-app purchases